ingowald/optix7course/README.md

 surprisingly, the biggest "step" in all of the examples.

-The actual raygen program that this example launches is actually very(!) small, and pretty much trivial; and there's no other programs, not even geometry, nor a single ray being traced ... but to launch this simple raygen program we nevertheless have to go through the entire process of creating Modules, Programs, and, in particular, a valid "Shader Binding Table" (SBT), before we can launch our little
+The actual raygen program that this example launches is actually very(!) small, and pretty much trivial; and there are no other programs, not even geometry, nor a single ray being traced... but to launch this simple raygen program we nevertheless have to go through the entire process of creating Modules, Programs, and, in particular, a valid "Shader Binding Table" (SBT), before we can launch our little